 My Favorite Recipes has been created out of a simple observation: There are a number of apps in the AppStore for other peoples recipes, but why is there none for our own?

-- Stability: No crashes or we don’t release it
+- Stability: No crashes or I don’t release it

-- Sleek UI: The Apps we use the most don’t have much bling but instead are great to use.
+- Sleek UI: The Apps I use the most don’t have much bling but instead are great to use.

-- Content: Instead of shipping with hundreds of recipes, we made it easy for people to add and share recipes.
+- Content: Instead of shipping with hundreds of recipes, I made it easy for people to add and share recipes.

 Since My Favorite Recipes is an app for your personal recipes, the main question everyone has is “how do I get my recipes in there”?
 Well, there are multiple ways: